By Brian Sheinberg, ChannelWeb

 Including the $995 TM-200 model, RHUB currently offers four

-different models of the appliance, the larger two of which are
+different models of the server, the larger two of which are

 1U rack-mount chassis.
 The most basic TM-200 has a default